What is the status of the Duke of Sussex’s five High Court claims?

 – Challenge against the Home Office over UK security arrangements

-This week, the High Court heard Harry’s claim against the Home Office over security arrangements for himself and his family when they are in the UK.
+The High Court recently heard Harry’s claim against the Home Office over security arrangements for himself and his family when they are in the UK.

 The duke is challenging a February 2020 decision of the Executive Committee for the Protection of Royalty and Public Figures (Ravec) – which falls under the remit of the department – after being told he would no longer be given the “same degree” of personal protective security when visiting.